 Forward in Health began with co-founders Paula and John Mulqueen traveling to Haiti on medical teams lasting 1-2 weeks.
-All of the members of our Board of Advisors have traveled to Haiti on a FIH sponsored medical trip.
 Even with the completion of the medical clinic, Klinik Fonfred, the mobile medical teams remain an important part of our mission.

 FIH sends 2-3 medical teams to Haiti each year.
 2-3 doctors, 3-6 nurses, and non-medical volunteers from many walks of life, travel for 7-10 days at a time working out of makeshift clinics.
 This may be a school, church, or even at our clinic.
 We travel to remote areas outside of Fonfred to see patients and refer them to Klinik Fonfred for future care.

 Mobile medical teams are composed of medical and non-medical men and women.
 Everyone is put to good use during clinics.
 Non-medical people may work at “intake” taking basic information, with crowd control moving patients from one station to another, or even helping out in the pharmacy.

 Men and women with medical training are able to use their training at clinics which are set up wherever they are most needed.
 They may travel up a mountain to a village and work out of a school.
 They may work out of a church, field, or dilapidated building.
 The need determines the location.

 During medical trips we see adults and children, and our Medical Teams see 100-150 people per day in the makeshift clinics.
 People are seen with illnesses such as malnutrition, anemia, intestinal worms, ear infections, skin infections, and pneumonia.
 Children have been treated for Malaria, Tuberculosis, and Juvenile Idiopathic Arthritis.